Emersonandrey11/BareSTM32/readme.md

 - FLASH (where the program and constant data stays)
 - RAM (where the variable data stays, also stack[^1] and heap)

-So it's the linkers file job to know the address for FLASH and RAM (and other peripherals).
+So its the linkers file job to know the address for FLASH and RAM (and other peripherals).

 The linker file is used in the process of compiling and flashing a code into a microcontroller.
 In this process, the linker file maps these four differents files:

-- .bss
+- .bss (contains vector table and uninitialized data)
-- .data
+- .data (initialized data)
-- .rodata
+- .rodata (read-only data and vector table)
-- .text
+- .text (executable code)

-#### .bss files

-The information inside .bss files are:

-- Vector table
-- Uninitialzied data

-#### .data files

-The information inside .data files are:

-- Initialized data

-#### .rodata files

-The information inside .rodata files are:

-- read-only data
-- vector-table

-#### .text files

-The information inside .text files are:

-- Executable code

 ### Entry point

 The entry point defines the first instruction to be executed beeing usually:

 - Reset handler in the startup code

 [^1]: What is a stack?
 Besides been a memory location.